kyrylo0605/wordpress/wp-content/plugins/so-widgets-bundle/readme.txt

 === SiteOrigin Widgets Bundle ===
-Tags: bundle, widget, button, slider, image, carousel, price table, google maps, tinymce, social links Requires at least: 4.2
+Tags: widget, button, slider, hero, google maps, image, carousel, features, icons, price table, tinymce, social icons Requires at least: 4.2
 Tested up to: 5.7
 Requires PHP: 5.6.20
-Stable tag: 1.18.1
+Stable tag: 1.18.2
-Build time: 2021-04-20T20:58:45+02:00
+Build time: 2021-04-27T19:44:58+02:00
 License: GPLv3 or later
 Contributors: gpriday, braam-genis, alexgso
 Donate link: https://siteorigin.com/downloads/premium/

 The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
-All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.
+All the widgets are built on our powerful framework, giving you advanced forms, unlimited colors, and 1500+ icons.

 == Description ==

 The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
-All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.
+All the widgets are built on our powerful framework, giving you advanced forms, unlimited colors, and 1500+ icons.

-Widgets are great.
-No matter where you’re using them.
-In a [Page Builder](http://siteorigin.com/page-builder/) page or on your widgetized areas.
-It's even compatible with other popular page building plugins.
+Widgets are great, no matter where you're using them.
+In [Page Builder](https://siteorigin.com/page-builder/), in the Block Editor using the SiteOrigin Layout Block or SiteOrigin Widget Block or in your theme's widget areas.
+The Widgets Bundle is even compatible with other popular page-building plugins.

 [vimeo https://vimeo.com/102103379]

-The collection is growing, but here’s what we have so far.
+The collection is growing, but here's what we have so far:

-* Google Maps Widget that's going places.
+- **Accordion:** Squeeze a lot of content into a small space.
-* Button Widget that you’ll love to click.
+- **Button:** A simple button widget with a variety of styling options.
-* Image Widget that’ll let you add images everywhere.
+- **Call To Action:** Get users moving in the right direction.
-* Call To Action Widget that’ll get your users performing the actions you want.
+- **Contact Form:** A lightweight contact form builder.
-* Slider Widget that slides images and HTML5 videos.
+- **Editor:** Rich text editing anywhere.
-* Price Table Widget that’ll help you sell more.
+- **Features:** Displays a block of features with icons.
-* Post Carousel Widget that displays your posts as a carousel.
+- **Google Maps:** Help your site find its place and give it some direction.
-* Features Widget that lets you display a set of site or service features.
+- **Headline:** A widget to get you noticed.
-* Video Widget to get your videos out there.
+- **Hero Image:** More than just a large image.
+Support for headings, text, buttons, slides, and background videos.
-* Headline Widget to get you noticed.
+- **Icon:** For when only icons will do.
-* Social Media Buttons which link to all your social media profiles.
+- **Image:** A simple image widget with massive power.
-* Accordion Widget to compress your content.
+- **Image Grid:** Display a grid of images.
+Also useful for displaying client logos.
-* Contact Form Widget to let people know you care.
+- **Image Slider:** A simple, easy-to-use slider with support for image layering and HTML5 videos.
-* Editor Widget let's you richly edit text anywhere.
+- **Layout Slider:** Build layouts on slides using SiteOrigin Page Builder.
-* Hero Widget that'll save your site design.
+- **Post Carousel:** Display your posts as a carousel.
-* Icon Widget for when only icons will do.
+- **Price Table:** A simple yet powerful interface for building a price table.
-* Image Grid Widget that'll let you add images everywhere... in a grid.
+- **Simple Masonry:** A masonry layout for images.
+Images can link to your posts.
-* Layout Slider Widget lets you build layouts on slides using SiteOrigin Page Builder.
+- **Social Media Buttons:** Customizable buttons which link to your social media profiles.
-* Masonry Widget to add images in a masonry layout.
+- **Tabs:** Group content into tabbed sections.
-* Tabs Widget that'll let you group content into tabbed sections.
+- **Taxonomy:** Display the selected taxonomy for the current post.
-* Taxonomy Widget to display the selected taxonomy for the current post.
+- **Testimonials:** Share your product or service testimonials in a variety of different layouts.
-* Testimonials Widget to show people what your users/customers think of you.
+- **Video:** Play your self or externally hosted videos in a customizable player.

-Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
-You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.
+Once you enable a widget, you'll be able to use it in Page Builder, the Block Editor using the SiteOrigin Layout Block or SiteOrigin Widget Block, or in any theme widget area.
+You can manage your widgets by going to Plugins > SiteOrigin Widgets in WordPress.

 == Documentation ==